Tips for Tourists/Locals

 Tips for Bicycling Monterey County

-Bicycling Monterey and the Tips guide were created by Mari Lynch, a bicyclist and county resident since 1981 and winner of a Transportation Excellence Award from the Transportation Agency for Monterey County.
+The Tips guide and the Bicycling Monterey website were created by Mari Lynch, a county resident since 1981.
+The work was honored with a Transportation Excellence Award from the Transportation Agency for Monterey County.

 Access the 20-Section Guide here.